 I studied Theatre and Performance in Greece and continued my studies in the UK with an MA in Physical Theatre at Royal Holloway, University of London.
 During and after the completion of my MA I trained in a number of psychophysical disciplines, such as Body Mind Centering with Linda Hartley, Feldenkrais with Richard Cave, and Iyengar Yoga with Silvia Prescott.
 In 2002 I completed a two year course in contemporary dance and in 2007 I qualified as an Iyengar Yoga teacher.

-- philosophy of technology and the use of tools in performer training and somatic practice.
+- philosophy of technology and the intersections between somatic practices and digital technologies.

 - 20th and 21st c performer training regimes, processes and practitioners, in particular the use of psychophysical disciplines.

 - The historical, ideological and economic contexts of psychophysical practices, such as discourses of health, fitness and self-development.

 - Knowledge production in practice-based research and the use of digital technologies as a means of documentation and dissemination.

 PECI 3700 Independent Research Project